shoeffner/monty/09_ErrorsFSM/slides.md

 But there are other situations: Reading files, downloading data, program interruptions, ...

-# Avoiding a common exception: Combining strings and numbers
+# Combining strings and numbers

 A common pattern we used so far: